NerdOfLinux/AquaAI/README.md

    cd Aqua-cpp; make

 # <h2> Using Aqua on Windows: </h2>
-   If you are on Windows please install and or use a adaquate C++ compiler, then run the Aqua.cpp File.
+  Please note that we the developers are no longer officially supporting windows.
+If you are on Windows though please install and or use a adaquate C++ compiler, then run the Aqua.cpp File.
 Some features may not work as they use the linux shell.

 # <h2> News: </h2> <br>